Matthieudese78/dotb_case_study/README.md

 Three example of configuration .yaml files are given in the root repository.
 Each one can be run with the three solvers.

-Alternatively, messy scripts are available in the playground directory for non-declarative data setting.

 In the absence of an input file as argument, a default 2D diffusion case will be launched.

+# Non-declarative usage :
+Alternatively, a demo script "demo_diffusion.py" is available in the root directory for non-declarative data setting.

 # Results
 Figures are saved  in the save_dir directory given in the input.yaml.